matejMartinc/analysis_of_child_labor_in_historical_press/README.md

 3. **Scaling:** The LLM processes thousands of articles, providing a scale difficult for manual reading.
 4. **Manual Verification:** Historians manually verified the validity of the automated annotation in ca. 25 cases per language.
 5. **Validation:** Results are cross-referenced with historical events (e.g., France’s 1892 law, China’s May 30th Movement, Child labor legislation in Austria 1859) to ensure analytical validity.

+## ⚖️Assessment:
+1. **OCR** remains a challenge - without good text, LLMs cannot perform good annotations;
+2. **OCR-LLM-correction** tends to overcorrect this historical text source, haluzination is a problem;
+3. **Layout/structure:** Faulty layout and missing structure recognition remain the bottleneck for article segementation which is needed to perform a reliable analyses of discourses.
+LLMs are not (yet) able to do this on complicated layout like newspaper images;
+4. **Scale** remains a crucial issue: the pilot study was performed on a small dataset, many more steps of verification, adaptation and validation would be needed.

 ---